 Execute the script file as a user who has administrator permissions.
-For details, see 1.8.2 Command behavior.
+For details, see 1.8.3 Effect of the executing user on command behavior.

 '''

 Dim drvName, volName

 drvName = "E:"

+'''

+'''

 volName = GetVolumeLabel (drvName)

 If volName = Empty Then

 SetVolumeLabel (drvName, "Script shared drive")

 End

 '''